 He did not die hoping you would come.
 He died knowing your name — and was satisfied.

-The Answer: Isaiah 53 — written 700 years before Calvary — is the most detailed prophecy of the cross in the Old Testament.
+In Brief: Isaiah 53 — written 700 years before Calvary — is the most detailed prophecy of the cross in the Old Testament.
 It reveals three truths that reshape everything: the Servant's death was the will of the LORD (not a tragedy God permitted), He bore the sins of many (the Hebrew rabbim, not kol — "all"), and His death accomplished salvation rather than merely making it possible.
 This is the Old Testament foundation of definite atonement — and it means the cross was the most personal act of love in the history of the universe.

 The Question the Chapter Answers